-In this section we present a new approach to segmentation of SEMt images.
-This approach extends the key-principle of local threshold backpropagation described in (Salzer et al., 2012).
+In this section we present a new approach to segmentation of FIB-SEM images.
+This approach extends the key-principle of local threshold backpropagation described in [1].
 There, we detected sudden drops in grey intensity for given x and y coordinates and stepwise increasing z-values.
 We then used the last grey intensity before the drop to estimate a reasonable threshold that was used to detect the beginning of the currently visible structure.
 This idea, however, was based on the assumption that grey intensities remain the same within each substructure (while different substructures may have different grey values).
 However, this assumption does not hold for all datasets in particular not for the currently analyzed one: For many substructures we find a huge variation of the grey intensity.
-This is caused by various properties of the material that have an impact on the grey intensity.
+This is caused by the geometry of the structure and by various properties of its material.
+Both of which have an impact on the grey intensity.
 For example rough surfaces lead to higher grey intensities than surfaces with similar properties that are smoothed by the sputtering effect of the FIB.
-Additionally, some of the electrons that enter the specimen vanish in the material instead of being reflected by it.
-These electrons can not be detected by the sensor which leads to a lower grey value intensity.
-The sum of these influenceal properties result in a dataset where neither global nor common local thresholding schemes lead to sufficiently good results.
-Even more advanced techniques like the approach presented in (Salzer et al., 2012) are not able to cover the complexity of the given data.
+Additionally, there is a shine-through effect for thinner structures, which appear semi-transparent, i.e. they have a lower grey intensity in the image.
+The sum of these influences results in a dataset where neither global nor common local thresholding schemes lead to sufficiently good results.
+Even more advanced techniques like the approach presented in [1] are not able to cover the complexity of the given data.
 Therefore we developed a new approach the basic idea of which is given below.
+For a general overview of the presented approach including the tasks concerning pre- and postprocessing, see the flow chart in Fig. ??.